garykac/shinjuku/design-notes/09-playtesting-without-money.md

 Also, with these changes the overall character of the game has been set.
 There are still a lot of rough edges that need to be cleaned up, but the core structure of the game is in place.

-Another aspect of settling on a core structure is that it is also clear what kind of game Shinjuku is *not*.
-Before money was removed, Shinjuku could have evolved down the path to become a multi-hour long, heavy strategic game, but it’s now clear that it doesn’t want to be that kind of game.
+Another aspect of settling on a core structure is that it is also clear what kind of game **Shinjuku** is _**not**_.
+Before money was removed, **Shinjuku** could have evolved down the path to become a multi-hour long, heavy strategic game, but it’s now clear that it doesn’t want to be that kind of game.

 This will affect all future design decisions.
-With a heavier game, it would have been easier to add more components, but that’ll be less of an option for this design going forward.
-Or, more correctly, any such proposed additions will need to be truly amazing in order to counteract the additional rules weight they add to the game.
+With a heavier game, it would have been easier to add more components and rules, but that’ll be less of an option for this design going forward.
+Or, more correctly, any such proposed additions will need to be truly amazing in order to offset the additional rules weight they add to the game.

 _Next article: More Customers_